Behaviour of some Hodge invariants by middle convolution

 \subjclass{14D07, 32G20, 32S40} \keywords{D-modules, middle convolution, rigid local system, Katz algorithm, Hodge theory}

-The initial motivation to study the behaviour of various Hodge invariants by middle additive convolution is the Katz algorithm \cite{Kat96}, which makes possible to reduce a rigid irreducible local system $\mathscr{L}$ on a punctured projective line to a rank-one local system.
+The initial motivation to study the behaviour of various Hodge invariants by middle additive convolution is Katz's algorithm \cite{Kat96}, which makes it possible to reduce a rigid irreducible local system $\mathscr{L}$ on a punctured projective line to a rank-one local system.
 This algorithm is a successive application of tensor products with a rank-one local system and middle additive convolutions with a Kummer local system, and terminates with a rank-one local system.
 We assume that the monodromy at infinity of $\mathscr{L}$ is scalar, so this property is preserved throughout the algorithm.

-If we assume that eigenvalues of local monodromies of $\mathscr{L}$ have absolute value one, we get at each step of the algorithm a variation of polarized complex Hodge structure unique up to a shift of the Hodge filtration \cite{Sim90,Del87}.
+If we assume that the eigenvalues of the local monodromies of $\mathscr{L}$ have absolute value one, such a local system underlies a variation of polarized complex Hodge structure unique up to a shift of the Hodge filtration \cite{Sim90,Del87}, and this property is preserved at each step of Katz's algorithm.
 The work of Dettweiler and Sabbah \cite{DS13} is devoted to computing the behaviour of Hodge invariants at each step of the algorithm.

-Our purpose in this article is to complement the previous work of Dett\-weiler and Sabbah without assuming that the monodromy at infinity is scalar, and to do that, we take up the notations introduced in \cite[\S2.2]{DS13} and recalled in {\S}\ref{11}.
-More precisely, our main result consists in making explicit the behaviour of the nearby cycle local Hodge numerical data at infinity by middle additive convolution with the Kummer module $\mathcal{K}_{\lambda_0}$, with $\gamma_0 \in (0,1)$ such that $\exp(-2i\pi\gamma_0)=\lambda_0$.
-Considering a regular holonomic $\mathscr{D}_{\A^1}$-module $M$ verifying various assumptions, whose singularities at finite distance belong to $\bm{x}=\{x_1,\hdots,x_r\}$, we denote by $\textnormal{MC}_{\lambda_0}(M)$ this convolution and show the following theorem (see {\S}\ref{11} for the notation and assumptions).
+Our purpose in this article is to complement the previous work of Dett\-weiler and Sabbah without assuming that the monodromy at infinity is scalar, and to do that, we take up the notation introduced in \cite[\S2.2]{DS13} and recalled in {\S}\ref{11}.
+More precisely, our main result consists in making explicit the behaviour of the nearby cycle local Hodge numerical data at infinity by middle additive convolution with the Kummer module $\mathcal{K}_{\lambda_0}$.
+Considering a regular holonomic $\mathscr{D}_{\A^1}$-module $M$ verifying various assumptions, whose singularities at finite distance belong to $\bm{x}=\{x_1,\hdots,x_r\}$, we denote by $\textnormal{MC}_{\lambda_0}(M)=M \: {*}_{\textnormal{mid}} \: \mathcal{K}_{\lambda_0}$ this convolution and show the following theorem (see {\S}\ref{11} for the notation and assumptions).
+In the following, we set $\gamma_0 \in (0,1)$ such that $\exp(-2i\pi\gamma_0)=\lambda_0 \neq 1$.

 \begin{theo} Let $\mathscr{M}^{\textnormal{min}}$ be the $\mathscr{D}_{\mathbb{P}^1}$-module minimal extension of $M$ at infinity.
 Given $\gamma \in [0,1)$ and $\lambda=\exp(-2i\pi\gamma)$, we have:

 \end{theo}